 The proposed glass awning along the frontage with Collins Street will be 4m high and extend across the length of the subject site.
 This is the same height as the awning on the adjacent heritage building at 85-99 Collins Street.
-It is noted that the building on the other side, 77 Collins Street, does not have an awning over Collins
+It is noted that the building on the other side, 77 Collins Street, does not have an awning over Collins façades facing other public space boundaries no less

-Acceptable Solutions Performance Criteria Street.
-Refer to the south-east elevation provided within the architectural package prepared by Telha Clarke Architects.
-The acceptable solution (A3) is met.
-A4 P4
+Street.
+Refer to the south-east elevation provided within the architectural package prepared by Telha Clarke Architects than 80% of the surface area;

-For new buildings or alterations to existing façades within the Active Frontage Overlay (Figure 22.1) provide windows with clear glazing and door openings at ground floor level in the front façade and façades facing other public space boundaries no less than 80% of the surface area;
+For new buildings or alterations to existing façades within the Active Frontage Overlay (Figure 22.1) provide windows with clear glazing and door openings at ground floor level in the front façade and